infrahq/infra/docs/Core Concepts/grants.md

 Infra grants are based on the simple relationships between subject (users, groups, or machines), privilege (roles, permissions), and resource (Kubernetes clusters, etc.).
 How grants are interpreted by the resource is an implementation detail of the specific connector.

-For example, Kubernetes has an RBAC using ClusterRoles and Roles.
-Therefore, it is the job of the Infra Kubernetes Connector to translate grants to Kubernetes ClusterRoles and ClusterRoleBindings, and Roles and RoleBindings.
+For example, Kubernetes has an RBAC using `ClusterRole` and `Role`.
+It is the job of the Infra Kubernetes Connector to translate grants to Kubernetes `ClusterRole` and `ClusterRoleBinding`, and `Role` and `RoleBinding`.

 Other integrations will have different authorization primitives and will therefore require different interpretations of grants.
 Some integrations may not implement authorization at all or have a significantly different implementation so the connector will need to implement its own authorization using the grant primitives.